maphew/zadam-trilium-wiki/Search.md

 * local search - searches within currently displayed note.
 Press `CTRL-F` to open the search dialog.
 In server version this is handled by the browser, in desktop (electron) version there's a separate dialog.

-* full text search - search in text and [[code note|code notes]] content.
-Since this is implemented as a database search, this works only for not protected notes (doesn't matter if you're in protected session or not)

-* [[attribute|Attributes]] search - you can e.g. search for notes having certain label - see *Attribute query syntax* below.
+* note search - you can find notes by search for text in the title, note's content or note's [attributes].
+You can also [[save search|saved search]].

 * you can save search string (composed of either fulltext or attribute search) into so-called "saved search" note.
 If you expand this note, you will see the search results as child notes.
   * saved search can also reference [[script|scripts]] through relation - upon expanding, the script will provide a list of results